AmyOuY/RestaurantManagementApp/README.md

 <img src="./Images/insertOrder.png">

 <hr />
 <h3> Order Controller -- viewing the order details of a specific dining table.
 In addition to the above View Order Summary request, the Search Order action can also lead to this page.
-The Edit, Details and Delete link allows editing ordered food, viewing ordered food details and deleting ordered food respectively.
-If there is no question about the order for this specific dining table we can type in the table number and submit the order. </h3>
+The Add Order link, Edit link, Details link and Delete link allows inserting new order, editing ordered food, viewing ordered food details and deleting ordered food respectively.
+If there is no question about the order for this specific dining table we can type in the table number and submit the order.
+The order needs to be submitted again whenever the order details were changed. </h3>
 <img src="./Images/orderDetails.png">

 <hr />
-<h3> Order Controller -- viewing one ordered food of a specific dining table</h3>
+<h3> Order Controller -- viewing one ordered food of a specific dining table.
+The Edit link allows editing this ordered food and the Back To Order List link allows redirecting to the order details of the specific dining table. </h3>
 <img src="./Images/orderDetail.png">

 <hr />